50 Best Books For Aspiring Authors (Updated 2019)

 Big Idea: Your thoughts will be your biggest help or hindrance in your author career.

-The 1 Thing It Helped Me Do Better: Identify the negative beliefs I had around my writing (such as perfectionism and impostor-syndrome) and begin to overcome them.
+The 1 Thing It Helped Me Do Better: Identify the negative beliefs I had around my writing (such as perfectionism and imposter-syndrome) and begin to overcome them.

 - Prosperity For Writers by Honoree Corder